- Get Started

 which is the Module's name.
 You'll use it later when you resolve the module from the Medusa container.

-utility function, which accepts as a first parameter the module's name, and as a second parameter an object having a service
+from the Modueles SDK, which accepts as a first parameter the module's name, and as a second parameter an object having a service

 property, indicating the module's service.